AndrewJRob/ELK-Project/README.md

 - [Metricbeat](ELK/Ansible/Metricbeat.PNG)

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat is a lightweight shipper for forwarding and centralizing log data.
+Filebeat monitors log files or locations you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- Metricbeat collects metrics from the operating system and from services running on the server.
+Metricbeat then takes the metrics and statistics that it collects and ships them to the output that you specify.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the configuration files of Filebeat and Metrobeat to the /etc/ansible/roles/files directory.
+You can use the commands:
-- Update the _____ file to include...
+  - curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
+  - curl https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml
+- Update the seperate Beats configuration files to set the proper hosts and username of your elk machine (IP:PORT) under 'output.elasticsearch' and 'setup.kibana'
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the [Filebeat Playbook](ELK/YAMLFiles/filebeat-playbook.yml) and [Metricbeat Playbook](ELK/YAMLFiles/metricbeat-playbook.yml), and navigate to the 'Elk docker' container to check that the installation worked as expected with the command 'docker ps'.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+Which file is the playbook?
+Where do you copy it?
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+ - The two actual Playbooks are the provided [Filebeat.yml](ELK/YAMLFiles/filebeat-playbook.yml) and [Metricbeat.yml](ELK/YAMLFiles/metricbeat-playbook.yml) files, and I reccomend to copy them to /etc/ansible/roles
-- _Which URL do you navigate to in order to check that the ELK server is running?
+Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+  - You navigate to the Kibana Portal to ensure that the ELK server is running (ELK Public IP:5601)

+Example commands to run and configure the 'Elk container':
+- ssh user@Jumpbox(Private IP)
+- sudo docker container list -a (locates available containers)
+- sudo docker start (name of container)
+- sudo docker attach (name of container)
+- curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
+- curl https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml
+- cd /etc/ansible/roles/
+- cp /Downloads/filebeat-playbook.yml /etc/ansible/roles/ | cp /Downloads/metricbeat-playbook.yml /etc/ansible/roles/
+- ansible-playbook filebeat-playbook.yml && ansible-playbook metricbeat-playbook.yml
+- ssh user@Elk(Private IP)
+- docker ps
+- Open browser and navigate to (ELK Public IP):5601
+  - if on linux: firefox --new-window (Elk Public IP):5601

+This should open up your Kibana dashboard if all Security Inbound settings and steps have been run properly.